CSVADWinter25/.github/CONDUCT.md

 # Code of Conduct
 All members of this course have the following responsibilities as learners, facilitators of learning, and as participants in dialog and discussion.
-This document was inspired by and references the p5.js community statement, and is derived from the code of conduct written for MAT236 by Professor Jennifer Jacobs.
+This document was inspired by and references the p5.js community statement, and is derived from the code of conduct written for MAT 236 by Professor Jennifer Jacobs.

 ## As Learners
 * Actively ask for help from your peers.